 Firstly, permanent residence can be applied for after five continuous years of possession of the right of residence.
 This means being a “Qualified Person” for 5 years such as a Worker, Self employed person, Jobseeker, Student, Self-sufficient person.
 Family Members of EU citizens can also apply for permanent residence.

-An EU/EEA national currently in the UK can look to apply for an EEA Registration Certificate to confirm that he / she is exercising an EU Treaty Right.
+Secondly, an EU citizen currently in the UK can look to apply for an EEA Registration Certificate to confirm that he / she is exercising an EU Treaty Right.
 This would include employment, self-employment, studying or self-sufficient persons.

 This Registration Certificate confirms that the applicant is currently living in the UK and is lawfully exercising an EU Treaty Right.
-This is usually not a difficult application – the applicant just needs to show they are currently exercising an EU Treaty Right and not that they have being do so for any set period of months or years.
+This is usually not a very complicated application – the applicant just needs to show they are currently exercising an EU Treaty Right and not that they have being do so for any set period of months or years.